TAs: Pierre-Luc Bacon and Ryan Lowe

-Term: Fall 2014.
+Term: Fall 2015.

-When: Tuesday / Thursday, 11:30am-1:00pm
+When: Wednesday / Friday, 11:30am-1:00pm

 The course will cover selected topics and new developments in data mining and applied machine learning, with a particular emphasis on good methods and practices for effective deployment of real systems.
 We will study commonly used algorithms and techniques, including linear and logistic regression, clustering, neural networks, support vector machines, decision trees and more.
 We will also discuss methods to address practical issues such as feature selection and dimensionality reduction, error estimation and empirical validation, algorithm design and parallelization, and handling of large datasets.
 Important note:Students who took COMP-652 in 2013 or before CANNOT take COMP-598.
 Students who took COMP-652 in Winter 2014 (or intend to take it later) can take COMP-598.
 Contents of both courses have been designed to avoid too much overlap.
 COMP-598 focuses on the practical application of machine learning, whereas COMP-652 (starting in Winter 2014) focuses on theoretical analysis of machine learning, reinforcement learning, bandits and analysis of time series.